Term 2, Week 5 – Physical Harm

 Physical Harm

-Across the year we have mapped out opportunities to talk to children about the four different types of harm, in an age appropriate-way and using child-friendly resources.
-This week we have been talking to children about physical harm – what it is and what children can do to get help if they’re worried about it.
+This week, we spoke to children about physical harm – what it is and what children can do to get help if they’re worried about it.

 In daily reviews and Friday’s safeguarding weekly theme session, we used the following information to talk to children about physical harm: